jdeluyck/kcoreorg-website/_posts/2009/2009-03-07-world-of-goo.md

 I've finished the demo, and it's damned addictive ;)

-There are [user levels](http://worldofgoo.no.sapo.pt/) available too, so the gameplay isn't limited to the game itself ;)
+There are [user levels](https://web.archive.org/web/20090225114744/http://worldofgoo.no.sapo.pt:80/)[^ia1] available too, so the gameplay isn't limited to the game itself ;)

 And, as a nice bonus: It's available for Windows, Mac, and Linux!

+[^ia1]: Internet Archive snapshot.
+Original URL: http://worldofgoo.no.sapo.pt/ <!-- markdownlint-disable-line MD034 -->